Jewish cooking adapts foods from countries where Jews have lived

 relationship between them is hard to define.
 The word "kugel" is generally

 translated as "pudding," although it does not mean pudding in the Jell-O brand

 dairy dessert sense; more in the sense of bread pudding.
 The word "kugel" is

-"ki-gel," depending on where your grandmother comes from.
+"Google") or "kigel" (rhymes with giggle) depending on where your grandmother

 Kugel can be either a side dish or a dessert.
 As a side dish, it is a casserole